Jedi: Prequel trilogy

+As revealed in Star Wars: The Clone Wars, each clone trooper was implanted with a chip that Palpatine would activate with the verbal command Order 66.
+This resulted in the clones being forcibly brainwashed into viewing their Jedi generals as traitors to the Republic and subsequently summarily executing them.
+Darth Vader/Anakin Skywalker led the 501st Legion to carry out "Operation Knightfall" against the Jedi Temple, burning and slaughtering all Jedi within, including Temple-Defender Shaak Ti.
+Sidious deceived the people of the Republic that the Jedi were corrupted warmongers responsible for prolonging the Clone Wars, labeling them criminals with bounties placed on them.
+Darth Vader continued to hunt and kill nearly every surviving Jedi during the early years of the Empire, in what became known as the Great Jedi Purge.

 Original trilogy

 The Jedi are first introduced in the 1977 motion picture Star Wars as an order of warrior monks who serve as "the guardians of peace and justice in the galaxy" and embrace the mystical Force.
-Obi-Wan Kenobi (Alec Guinness) explains that the Galactic Empire has all but exterminated the Jedi, and seeks to train Luke Skywalker (Mark Hamill) to be the Jedi Order's last hope.
-Darth Vader (David Prowse/James Earl Jones) is also established as the Jedi's main enemy.
+Obi-Wan Kenobi (Alec Guinness) explains that Darth Vader (David Prowse/James Earl Jones), a former apprentice and the Jedi's main enemy, helped the Galactic Empire to exterminate the Jedi, and seeks to train Luke Skywalker (Mark Hamill) to be the Jedi Order's last hope.
 By the end of the film, which depicts the battle of Yavin, Luke is on the path to becoming a Jedi.
 In the sequel, The Empire Strikes Back, Luke receives Jedi training from the elderly (and only surviving) Jedi Master Yoda (Frank Oz), even as he learns that Vader is, in fact, his father, former Jedi Knight Anakin Skywalker.
-The third film in the original trilogy, Return of the Jedi, ends with Luke redeeming Vader and helping to destroy the Empire, thus fulfilling his destiny as a Jedi.
+The third film in the original trilogy, Return of the Jedi, ends with Luke redeeming Vader—who kills Darth Sidious to save him, thus bringing balance to the Force—and helping destroy the Empire, thus fulfilling his destiny as a Jedi.

-The two last Jedi Masters die during the events of the films, after which they return as Force ghosts to help Luke.
+The two last Jedi Masters die during the events of the films, after which they return as Force spirits to help Luke.